TSignalDev/tsignal-python/docs/api.md

 Enum defining connection types.

 #### Values:
-- `DirectConnection`: Slot is called directly in the emitting thread
+- `DIRECT_CONNECTION`: Slot is called directly in the emitting thread
-- `QueuedConnection`: Slot is queued in the receiver's event loop
+- `QUEUED_CONNECTION`: Slot is queued in the receiver's event loop

 ## Usage Examples